hellopipu/TC-MGAN/README.md

 # TC-MGAN
-Pytorch implementation for multi-modality GAN with tumor-consistency loss for brain MR image synthesis
+### Pytorch implementation for multi-modality GAN with tumor-consistency loss for brain MR image synthesis

 <p align='center'>
 <img src='https://github.com/hellopipu/TC-MGAN/blob/master/doc/1.png' width='900'/>
 </p>

-Magnetic Resonance (MR) images of different modalities can provide complementary information for clinical diagno- sis, but whole modalities are often costly to access.
+Magnetic Resonance (MR) images of different modalities can provide complementary information for clinical diagnosis, but whole modalities are often costly to access.
 Most existing methods only focus on synthesizing missing images between two modalities, which limits their robustness and efficiency when multiple modalities are missing.
-To address this problem, we propose a multi-modality generative adver- sarial network (MGAN) to synthesize three high-quality MR modalities (FLAIR, T1 and T1ce) from one MR modality T2 simultaneously.
+To address this problem, we propose a multi-modality generative adversarial network (MGAN) to synthesize three high-quality MR modalities (FLAIR, T1 and T1ce) from one MR modality T2 simultaneously.
 The experimental results show that the quality of the synthesized images by our proposed methods is better than the one synthesized by the baseline model, pix2pix.
-Besides, for MR brain image synthesis, it is impor- tant to preserve the critical tumor information in the generated modalities, so we further introduce a multi-modality tumor consistency loss to MGAN, called TC-MGAN.
-We use the synthesized modalities by TC-MGAN to boost the tumor segmentation accuracy, and the results demonstrate its effec- tiveness.
+Besides, for MR brain image synthesis, it is important to preserve the critical tumor information in the generated modalities, so we further introduce a multi-modality tumor consistency loss to MGAN, called TC-MGAN.
+We use the synthesized modalities by TC-MGAN to boost the tumor segmentation accuracy, and the results demonstrate its effectiveness.

 ## Dependencies